EmilienPer/HackRecon/docs/install.md

 This section explains how to install the tool
 -----
 ## System Requirements
-Discovery works with Python 2.7.
+HackRecon works with Python 2.7.

 !!! warning "Important Note"
-Discovery can't work correctly without the following tools
+HackRecon can't work correctly without the following tools
         - Nmap
         - smtp-user-enum
         - whatweb